aipsylab/sial/README.md

 # SIAL: Statistical Inference After Learning

-`sial` is a package for conducting significance tests for feature importance in machine learning.
+`sial` is a python package for conducting statistical inference on feature importance in machine learning.